vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

     # Print the value of shout_word
     print(shout_word)

-# Call shout, with the string 'help'
+# Call the shout function, with the string 'congratulations'
-shout('help')
+shout('congratulations')
 ```

 *** =sct